Henriquehnnm/HydroFetch/README.md

   <b>A modern, minimalist, and stylish system information tool.</b>
 </p>

 HydroFetch is a **fast and lightweight alternative to Neofetch**, focusing on simplicity, aesthetics, and essential system information.
-Its clean presentation and neon-inspired style make it the perfect choice for users who want their terminal to look great without unnecessary clutter.
+Its clean presentation and neon-inspired style make it the perfe[...]

 ## Features